SierraStreamsInstitute/Delta/NLCD Data/ReadMe.md

 Note that, for the purposes of this study, we only evaluated land cover within the bounds of the Huc8 watersheds referenced in the DeltaHuc8_20260323.zip file described below.
 So for a few of the sites, the 5-km buffers extended beyond the extent of the NLCD rasters, and therefore, the total pixel count was lower for these buffers.

-For additional scripts, ource datasets, and access to the ArcGIS project file, please contact SSI (jeff@sierrastreamsinstitute.org).
+For additional scripts, source datasets, and access to the ArcGIS project file, please contact SSI (jeff@sierrastreamsinstitute.org).

 ## II.
 Huc8 Shapefile
 ### DeltaHuc8_20260322.zip